Wuture/MemSearch/README.md

 ```
 This script initializes the system and starts all necessary services for tracking and searching your OS interaction history.

 By default, we will search through the entire screen.
-If you want to search through active windows, provide argument for the search_app.py, by typing "active" in prompt
+If you want to search through active windows, provide argument for the search_app.py, by typing "active" in prompt.
+To start the MemSearch Python app, simply type:

 ```bash
 python3 search_app.py